When does a lawyer need a linguist?

 As Roger Shuy, one of the most pre-eminent forensic linguists, has observed, the interpretation and application of the law are overwhelmingly about language.
 Thus, there are many situations in which the expertise of a linguist – someone trained in the precise description and analysis of language (but not necessarily a person who knows many languages) – can make substantial contributions to a case, providing evidence one way or the other or simply clarifying the linguistic principles, problems, and processes that the case involves.

-Here are some of legal specialties in which linguistic expertise can prove valuable to the attorney:
+Here are just a few of the legal specialties in which linguistic expertise can prove valuable to the attorney:

 (1) Patent/copyright law.
 A linguist’s insight into semantics – specifically, the relationship between form and meaning (and especially the differences between denotative and connotative meaning) – can shed light on the question of whether or not a case can be made for copyright/trademark infringement.